AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 #### Message 90500

-[AV]prop reports on events relating to props with link message 90500.
+AVP_prop reports on events relating to props with link message 90500.
 The key field will include the UUID of the avatar.
 The string field includes the event type, SITTER #, &lt;trigger_name&gt;, &lt;prop_object&gt;, &lt;prop_group&gt; & the prop's UUID, each separated by the pipe ( &#124; ) character (to separate this information, llParseStringKeepNulls(); is used).
 Possible event types are ATTACHED, DETACHED, REZ, DEREZ.
 This information may be useful to trigger scripted actions in certain advanced projects.

 e.g.